 Discuss the problems of economic integration in Africa.

 Discuss the main issues in the New International Economic order.

 Outline the trend and structure of Nigeria’s external trade

 International trade also known as foreign trade or external trade involves the exchange of goods and services between two or more countries.
 The principle underlying the buying and selling between one country and another is specialization.

 The theory of international trade, therefore, is based on the principle of comparative cost as propounded by David Richardo.
 The theory states that a country should specialize in the production of goods and services for which it has cost advantage over another country.
 This, he pointed out will bring about the production of goods at cheaper cost.

-For example, Nigeria purchases goods like automobiles and electronics from overseas countries and sells commodities like cocoa, groundnut and crude oil to them.
+For example, purchases goods like automobiles and electronics from overseas countries and sells commodities like cocoa, groundnut and crude oil to them.